 In the example bitbucket-pipelines.yml file that follows, we show how to configure artifacts to share them between steps.

 - When the script for 'Build and test' completes, all files under the

 distfolder and the

 txtfiles in the report folder (both found under the

-BITBUCKET_CLONE_DIR) are kept as artifacts.
+BITBUCKET_CLONE_DIR) are kept as artifacts, with the same path.

 - 'Integration test' and 'Deploy to beanstalk' can access files in

 reports, created by the first step.